pseale/monopoly-dotnet/README.md

 Things I am mildly to moderately ashamed of
 -------------------------------------------

 1. UI.
 I did the minimum possible on top of what the base template (and twitter bootstrap) provided.
-I'm not ashamed of my paint-fu, though perhaps I should be.
+With that said, I'm **not ashamed of my paint-fu**, though perhaps I should be.
-2. My automated web test harness is interesting, and better than anything I could find, but it still has some major problems that will show up quickly if you try to just copy/paste use it on a real project with CI.
+2. My automated web test harness is interesting, and better than anything I could find in ~30 minutes of browsing frameworks and sample projects.
+With taht said, it still has some major problems that will show up quickly if you try to just copy/paste use it on a real project with CI.
 I may fix them, but I haven't yet.
 3. As of today (2013-09-21), the test helpers are disorganized.
 I plan to experiment with them, but if they don't change...just know I meant to change them.
 4. I'm moderately ashamed of how I put zero (0) behavior on most of my model objects, but threw all the behavior on Game (the aggregate root).
 I either have to spread around the behavior like a strong domain model, or completely strip Game of all behavior like an anemic domain model, for consistency.
 5. My "fast tests" project sucks...I think.
 Maybe.
 Given I have comprehensive web tests, and given I was rarely at a loss for how to implement the simple behavior, I felt little need to add unit tests that covered things already covered by the web tests.
+Just be aware that I'm aware that I don't have many unit tests--whether I'd lean this heavily on end-to-end tests on a real project is a good question, just be aware that I am capable of writing more unit tests.
-6. My git checkin history is like a stream of consciousness.
+6. My git checkin history is like a stream of consciousness with a few desperate cries for help.
 When working on solo projects I use source control as a lazy way to back up my work, as reading the commits for this project quickly shows.
 I could have (still can) go back and clean up the history so that each well-labeled commit represents a single change.
 But I didn't, and I won't.
 7. Don't look at SecretAdminController.

 Things you may find interesting